I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcommonbuffer/nf-wdfcommonbuffer-wdfcommonbuffergetalignedvirtualaddress.md

 ## -remarks
-If the driver called <a href="wdf.wdfdevicesetalignmentrequirement">WdfDeviceSetAlignmentRequirement</a> to set a buffer alignment requirement, the framework aligns the common buffer according to that alignment requirement.
+If the driver called <a href="..\wdfdevice\nf-wdfdevice-wdfdevicesetalignmentrequirement.md">WdfDeviceSetAlignmentRequirement</a> to set a buffer alignment requirement, the framework aligns the common buffer according to that alignment requirement.

-For more information about common buffers, see <a href="wdf.using_common_buffers">Using Common Buffers</a>
+For more information about common buffers, see <a href="https://msdn.microsoft.com/81a56f62-917e-4798-b2cc-6469c802fab8">Using Common Buffers</a>

-For a code example that uses <b>WdfCommonBufferGetAlignedVirtualAddress</b>, see <a href="wdf.wdfcommonbuffercreate">WdfCommonBufferCreate</a>.
+For a code example that uses <b>WdfCommonBufferGetAlignedVirtualAddress</b>, see <a href="..\wdfcommonbuffer\nf-wdfcommonbuffer-wdfcommonbuffercreate.md">WdfCommonBufferCreate</a>.

 ## -requirements